Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 Club-level rooms are in Hawaii, and suites are in Tonga.
 Disney Vacation Club units are in Pago Pago, Moorea, and Tokelau.
 Standard guest rooms are in Samoa, Niue, Rarotonga, Aotearoa, Fiji, and Tuvalu.

-We have a separate review of the King Kamehameha club level if you want to learn more.
+Disney’s Polynesian has a club level called the King Kamehameha Club.
+This special concierge longhouse provides a two-story lounge with various daily food and beverage services.
+If you want to learn more, we have a separate review of the King Kamehameha club level.
 While it is expensive, those who spend a decent amount of time at the resort can reap the benefits of the lounge.

 Additionally, the Bora Bora Bungalows sit over the edge of the Seven Seas Lagoon.
 For most of us, a stay here is one of those maybe someday or bucket list items.
 They are among the most expensive accommodations at the Walt Disney World Resort.